8 Water Damage in the House: Reasons, Impacts and Preventions

 - Install a sump pump: You should install a sump pump in the basement.
 A sump pump helps prevent basement flooding by automatically pumping out excess water that accumulates during heavy rains or due to groundwater.

-- Seal doors and windows: You should seal doors and windows using caulk or weatherstripping around doors and window gaps and spaces to prevent water seepage during storms.
+- Seal doors and windows: You should seal doors and windows using caulk or weatherstripping around door and window gaps and spaces to prevent water from seeping in during storms.

 - Improve the drainage system in the home: You should improve the drainage system around the home to ensure that the ground slopes away from the foundation.